Data Protection Toolkit - Data Protection Policy

 A Data Protection Policy is a statement that sets out how your organisation protects personal data.

 It is a set of principles, rules and guidelines that informs how you will ensure ongoing compliance with data protection laws.

 You may already have organisational policies covering related areas such as:

 - information security

 - risk management

 Article 24 of the GDPR states that the controller must put in place appropriate "measures to ensure and demonstrate" that its processing complies with the GDPR.
-Where proportionate this should include:
+Where proportionate, this should include the:

 ...implementation of appropriate data protection policies

 While it may be possible to have policies that aren't written down, it would be unusual.
 It also doesn't go far in helping to demonstrate how your organisation is taking measures to ensure compliance.
 A written document will help you to address deficiencies in your technical and organisational measures, ensuring compliance as well as good practice.
 This is an important part of achieving the GDPR's Accountability principle.